Even though the discovery of the location of the Peralta mines is very significant, there is a much larger mystery:

 The next site that de Niza reports is Chichilticale, at the Casa Grande ruins (see above Nallino map).
 Other authors in the past have also concluded that Chichilticale #1 was Casa Grande.
 Chichilticale means “red house” in Nahuatl (Aztec).
 The next spot de NIza reports on his journey is Cibola, only 15 days later; this is 275 miles away as the crow flies.
 This amounts to a serious traveling speed, about 20 miles per day.
 This is believable considering the other dates, but herein is the problem…..
 Marcos de Niza, a man of God, never saw Cibola………… even though he said he did.
 Marcos reports that he saw Cibola from a distance and it was as big as Mexico City.
 Considering Mexico city may have been the largest city in the world a the time, this was quite a statement.
 Marcos said they turned back when he met the fleeing Indians that had accompanied Esteban; they described how Esteban was killed by the Zunis.

 In the the next year, 1540, de Niza is assigned the task of guiding the Coronado expedition, which consisted of about 1300 people.
-They travelled up the San Pedro, making a hard right near present day Tombstone, and then to a Chichilticale #2 (we’ll get to that) at the Kuykendall ruins at western foot of the Chiricahua Mountains and over present-day Apache Pass.
+They travelled up the San Pedro river (it flowed then also), and they made a hard right near present day Tombstone.
+They then traveled to a Chichilticale #2 (we’ll get to that) at the Kuykendall ruins at the western foot of the Chiricahua Mountains and then over present-day Apache Pass.
 It is amazing how the stage was set in 1540 for what was to come 300 years later with the Apaches!
-(See map below for routes of the de Niza and Coronado expeditions and map of location of Chichilticale #2).
+(See map below for routes of the de Niza and Coronado expeditions and the map of the location of Chichilticale #2).

 This is a closeup of the Chichilticale #2 area and the Coronado Trail:

 Coronado expressed his disappointment when seeing the Kuykendall ruins, thinking they were Chichilticale (Note: Niza had guided him there).
 They were very small ruins.
 As Nallino wrote (paraphrasing); Chichilticale must have been a well-known place, before either the de Niza or Coronado expeditions.
-And how did it get an Aztec name?, and why was Coronado disappointed?
-It is important that this was the only place described on the de Niza or Coronado expeditions that had an Aztec name.
+And, how did it get an Aztec name?, and why was Coronado disappointed?
+It is important to mention that this was the only place described during the de Niza or Coronado expeditions that had an Aztec name.

-It was proven by an archeological dig that Coronado did indeed camp at the Kuykendall ruins with the artifacts representing what a large party would have left behind.
+It was proven by an archeological dig that the Coronado expedition did indeed camp at the Kuykendall ruins, and artifacts representing what a large party would have left behind were found.
 Two of the most important items found were an iron crossbow bolt-arrowhead and a coin of that time period.

 When the Coronado expedition reached Cibola and its insignificance was learned, de Niza became a most-hated individual and possibly the only thing that saved his life was that he was a Catholic Friar.
-Marcos was then replaced by Friar Pedro de Castaneda and he wrote that by the time Esteban reached Cibola, de Niza had not yet left Chichilicale #1.
+Marcos was then replaced by Friar Pedro de Castaneda and Castaneda wrote that by the time Esteban reached Cibola, de Niza had not even left Chichilicale #1.

-and, Castaneda wrote that de Niza was 60 leagues (180 miles) from Cibola when he met the fleeing natives that accompanied Esteban and that was the closest that he got to Cibola.
+And, Castaneda wrote that de Niza was 60 leagues (180 miles) from Cibola when he met the fleeing natives that accompanied Esteban, and that was the closest that de Niza got to Cibola.

 Friar de Niza was a respected and honored man up until Cibola was reached by the Coronado expedition.
 The Coronado expedition was privately funded, and some members never recovered from the debt they assumed to go on the expedition.
 Niza spent the rest of his life in supposed shame.